Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 How much does a proprietary school bond cost in Louisiana?

 The State of Louisiana Board of Regents Division of Planning, Research & Performance Proprietary Schools Section requires proprietary schools and solicitors of the school to be bonded.
-Proprietary schools must post a $10,000 bond, which can be issued for as little as $100, depending on a soft review of the applicant’s credit.
+Proprietary schools must post a $10,000 bond, which can be issued for as little as $100, depending on a review of the applicant’s qualifications.

 For more information on surety bonds for proprietary school solicitors, please visit our dedicated bond page.